Krirama/Project-1/README.md

 5. **Numbers of Job Titles**
    USA reports to have most number of job titles

+   ## 🔍 Conclusion

+- **China has the highest number of senior-level professionals**, indicating a strong presence of experienced individuals suitable for leadership roles in global projects.

+- **Canada offers the highest average salary** among the analyzed countries, suggesting that companies in other regions may need to offer competitive compensation to attract top talent.

+- **The United States has the most diverse range of job titles**, making it an ideal market for sourcing a wide variety of technical and managerial roles.

 ---
 # NOTE
 Refer to the following link for the links of all the CSVs and Dashboard.